 Customers want to trust the companies they do business with, but most people question an organization’s trustworthiness.
 They’ve been disappointed in the past; they don’t want to be in the future.
 Today, trust is even more important.
 How companies respond to the pandemic will determine how people view their trustworthiness.
 This is especially true of the insurance industry where people already have high trust expectations.

-A 2019 survey on consumer trust found that:
+A 2019 survey on consumer trust span a found that: